Stuart Mackenzie

 Stuart Mackenzie (5 April 1936 - 20 October 2020) was an Australian rower.
 He was an Australian champion and Olympic medalist, who also competed for Great Britain at the 1962 World Championships.

+His fierce rivalry with Vyacheslav Ivanov turned in to a lifelong friendship until Mackenzie’s passing, as was documented in Ivanov’s autobiography.
+In the last few pages of his book, Ivanov wrote the following about Mackenzie when they reunited again at Henley Royal Regatta in 2010: “I looked at Stuart and suddenly realised that this elderly foreigner whom I have not seen for almost 50 years and whom I might never see again, who used to drive me crazy and whom I almost hated once, is actually very dear to me.
+In some respects, and in his own way, he might be the closest friend I have.”

 Club and state rowing

 Mackenzie was educated at The King's School in Sydney where he took up rowing.
 He matriculated in 1954.
 His senior club rowing was from the Sydney Rowing Club.